sccnlab/DeepCor/README.md

 The installation takes less than three minutes.

 ## Tutorial
-There is a tutorial in `./DeepCor_package/tutorial/tutorial.ipynb` that users can follow to install DeepCor and run on either simulated dataset we provided or the real datasets they prepared.
+There is a tutorial in [DeepCor Tutorial](./DeepCor_package/tutorial/tutorial.ipynb) that users can follow to install DeepCor and run on either simulated dataset we provided or the real datasets they prepared.

 ## Reproduction Instructions
 The reproduction code are now in the `./Analysis` folder.